HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 ### What is the Privacy Sandbox initiative?

-In [2019](https://blog.google/products/chrome/building-a-more-private-web/), Google announced the launch of the [Privacy Sandbox](https://developers.google.com/privacy-sandbox) initiative to reduce cross-site (Web) and cross-app (Android) tracking while retaining utility for advertising and other use cases that historically have relied on third-party cookies and other tracking mechanisms .
+In [2019](https://blog.google/products/chrome/building-a-more-private-web/), Google announced the launch of the [Privacy Sandbox](https://developers.google.com/privacy-sandbox) initiative to reduce cross-site (Web) and cross-app (Android) tracking while retaining utility for advertising and other use cases that historically have relied on third-party cookies and other tracking mechanisms.
 The Privacy Sandbox is composed of more than [20 different proposals](https://privacysandbox.com) that aim to diminish the use of unique identifiers, limiting covert tracking, fighting spam and fraud, showing relevant ads to users, and measuring ad conversions.

 Part of Google's initial plan with the Privacy Sandbox was to deprecate third-party cookies, but in [recent updates](https://privacysandbox.com/news/privacy-sandbox-update) Google announced that this was not their intention anymore and that they would rather introduce a "new experience in Chrome that lets people make an informed choice that applies across their web browsing".
 At the same time, Google will "continue to make the Privacy Sandbox APIs available and invest in them to further improve privacy and utility".